 Develop a Strategic Approach to Each Section

-You want to avoid all these common problems by implementing a new strategy to how you complete a timed section.
-We go over a lot of helpful strategic approaches here and here and here and here.
-But one of the most helpful approaches is to simply skip questions.
+One of the most helpful approaches is to simply skip questions.
 Skip questions strategically, of course.
-Skip any question you don’t understand, or any questions on which you’re stuck between three or four answer choices.
+Skip any question you don’t understand or any questions on which you’re stuck between three or four answer choices.
 Don’t waste time banging your head against the table in the hopes of getting a question right that you don’t get — dedicate that time instead to several questions you do understand.
-If you’re generally short on time in a section, skip any questions that are especially time consuming, like the Parallel questions in LR, or the rule substitution questions in LG, or the “This passage states provides support for each of the following EXCEPT” questions in RC.
+If you’re generally short on time in a section, skip any questions that are especially time-consuming, like the parallel questions in LR, or the rule substitution questions in LG, or the “This passage states provides support for each of the following EXCEPT” questions in RC.

 Search the Blog